MarieHouillon/2021-10-28-kit/index.md

   - Programming with Python
   - Version Control with Git

-This workshop is primarily destined to the members of the Karlsruhe Institute of Technology, and they will be prioritized for registration until October 1st.
+This workshop is primarily intended for the members of the Karlsruhe Institute of Technology, and they will be prioritized for registration until October 1st.
 Employees from other German universities may apply after this date.